audunmb/Nordskogen/haugfolk.md

 More priced than the minstrel among the other peoples of the forest, the tinkerers also travel around, but fixes and trades utensils of many kinds.

+# Quests
+- Steal the legendary sword
+- Defend the mounds
+- Kidnap the Elven princess/Ork king
+- Steal the dragons hoard